steve0511/resty-redis-cluster/README.md

 2. Doesn't support transactions operations: MULTI DISCARD EXEC WATCH

-3. Doesn't support pub sub support.
+3. Doesn't support pub sub.
 Actually redis cluster didn't check slot for pub sub commands, so using normal resty redis client to conenct with specific node in a cluster still works.

 4. auto-discovery for cases adding new slave (but without new master), unless retrigger new slot mapping cached refresh